-Quality headshot/faceshot photos on ID cards match real-time vendor appearance so a security guard or resident can easily verify identity.
+Quality headshot photos on ID cards match real-time vendor appearance to ensure that a security guard or resident can easily verify identity.

-One criterion for applicant screening is submission of a photo of a government-issued ID (front and back) such as a driver’s license, passport, or photo ID.
-U.S. and foreign government IDs are accepted.
+One criterion for applicant screening is submission a government-issued ID photo (front and back) such as a driver’s license, passport, or U.S. and foreign government IDs are accepted.

 Residents can be assured that no vendor with a Safe Communities ID card has been convicted of robbery, crimes of violence or sexual offenses within the past five years.